-The example above is a declarative that shows the speaker's disposition towards the opposite sex.
+The last example is a declarative that shows the speaker's disposition towards the opposite sex.
 Her metaphorical comparison of men to dogs shows that she is not favourably disposed to the opposite sex, especially where issues of sex are concerned.
-The speaker's claim gives the impression that all men are as shameless as dogs - a position that most men will contest.
-Igbo women usually use the expression "Umu nwoke bu nkita" to support the argument that men have no self-control in matters of sex.
-It is also to be noted that Unigwe translates only the attribute "nkita" (dog) and leaves out the carrier/subject (Umu nwoke- men) and the process/verb (bu - is) in their Igbo language forms.
-This gives the impression that her emphasis is on the attribute - the attribute the Igbo culture associates with dog in terms of sex which is being mapped on men.
+The speaker's claim gives the impression that all men are as shameless as dog-a position that most men will contest.